Poyo-SSB/tetrio-bot-docs/Ribbon.md

 Upon connecting to a Ribbon, the client must send a [`new` message](Messages/client_new.md).
 The server will respond with a [`hello` message](Messages/server_hello.md).
 The client must then send an [`authorize` message](Messages/client_authorize.md), which will be responded to with an [`authorize` message](Messages/server_authorize.md).
 At this point, the client is free to do whatever.

-When the client is done, they should send the Ribbon a [`die` message](Messages/client_die.md) to indicate a graceful closure.
+When the client is done, it should send the Ribbon a [`die` message](Messages/client_die.md) to indicate a graceful closure.

 ## Id messages